“Life begins at the end of your comfort zone.”

 -Neale Donald Walsch

-If you’re studying a language (or two, or four), you’re probably itching to study abroad.
-You’re in the right place!
-Some degrees in World Languages & Cultures require a trip abroad, but others just encourage it.
+If you’re studying a language, you may be interested in studying abroad!
+Some degrees in World Languages & Cultures require a trip abroad, but others strongly encourage it.
 No matter what, we want to see you succeed in our culturally diverse world.
 Check out your options with WLC and ISU to see where you can go!

 - Improve your language skills and interpersonal communication skills.
 In a global society, learning to communicate effectively with colleagues, customers and clients is as important as ever.
 Second Language speakers have sharper reasoning skills, are more risk-averse, they possess greater interpersonal communication skills and problem-solving skills.

-- Try something that’s not even possible at ISU.
-Students traveling abroad have the opportunity to work in laboratories, undertake internships in business, engineering, agriculture or education, or work in community service learning projects abroad.
+- Try something that’s not possible at ISU or in the U.S. Students traveling abroad have the opportunity to work in laboratories, undertake internships in business, engineering, agriculture or education, or work in community service learning projects abroad.
 Each of these meaningful experiences “on the job” sets you apart from others and can lead to a meaningful career.

 - Challenge yourself!
-Studying abroad in another country is a great challenge, but doing so in another language is even more challenging!
-Dare to improve your Spanish, understand other cultures and become not just bilingual but bicultural!
+Studying abroad in another country can be difficult, but doing so in another language is even more challenging!
+Improve your Spanish, understand other cultures and become not only bilingual but bicultural!

 - Get some perspective.
 Learn about traditions, ethics and morals, cultural differences, expectations, and socio-cultural points of view.
 These are excellent things to know not just for travel but for work abroad, too.

 - Gain confidence and independence.
-Feel confident about traveling across the world, talking with people in different countries, and managing all sorts of situations that would stump most anyone else.
+Feel confident about traveling across the world, talking with people in different countries, and managing all sorts of situations.

 - Make new connections and form lasting relationships.
-Meet people in the host country, new friends from ISU, connect with your professors—and keep these relationships your whole life.
+Meet people in your host country, new friends from ISU, connect with your professors—and keep these relationships long after graduation.

 Get ahead in the job market